 Students can prepare themselves to coach by fulfilling these requirements.
 See Exercise Physiology and Physical Education for a listing of courses offered at St. Scholastica.

-he School of Education utilizes a progressive admissions policy.
+The School of Education uses a progressive admissions policy.
 A student must apply for initial admission.
 If accepted, the student must exhibit satisfactory performance in both course work and field experiences.
 During the junior year, the student must apply for admission to student teaching.
 The criteria for admission to the Elementary Education major or Middle/ Secondary Education Licensure Programs include:

 The criteria for admission to student teaching include: